earowang/mists/README.md

 ## Missing data polishing

-Too many missings spread across variables and observations like the `wdi` dataset (world development indicators)?
+Too many missings are scattered across variables and observations like the `wdi` dataset (world development indicators)?
 Every observation and measured variable contains `NA`, and almost half of the data goes missing.
 We would end up with no data if using listwise deletion.